-As outlined in Chapter 4, the Area Specific Recommendations highlight tailored actions designed to address the overarching recommendations within each Area.
+As outlined in Chapter 4, The Area Specific Recommendations\\highlighted tailored actions designed to address the overarching recommendations within each Area.
 By focusing on area-specific solutions, this category provides a roadmap for targeted investments and initiatives that support sustainable growth, protect local assets, and enhance quality of life in each community.

-AMENDMENT PROCESS & PLAN UPDATES
+PLAN AMENDMENT PROCESS and UPDATES

-In order to ensure that Plan Hamilton best reflects the existing and future conditions and vision of Hamilton County, the Plan Hamilton update cycle shall be as follows:
+In order to ensure that Plan Hamilton best reflects the existing conditions and future vision of Hamilton County, the Plan Hamilton update cycle shall be as follows:

-- " Full plan review every five years - " Annual Review of policy and map changes annual review by staff - " Quarterly Plan Amendment as necessary and when requested by rezoning applicant - Zoning decisions are based primarily on area plans, which are components of the adopted general plan, in this case Plan Hamilton.
+- " Full plan review every five years - " Annual review of policy and map changes annual review by staff - " Quarterly Plan Amendments as necessary and when requested by rezoning applicant - Zoning decisions are based primarily on area plans, which are components of the adopted general plan, in this case Plan Hamilton.
 The County's five different Area Plans were developed to include Place Type (land use) and capital improvement recommendations to inform rezoning requests. - Although the Planning Commission meets monthly, it will consider requests to amend the Area Plan quarterly. - Planning staff will consult with applicants to determine whether this type of amendment is necessary for a particular rezoning request. - An Area Plan amendment and its companion rezoning case may be heard on the same agenda.

 Table 7: Implementation Matrix Policy Subcategory Recommendations Applicability Case Study / Example Ordinance Timing 5.1 Community Character & Land Use Patterns 5.1.1 Access Management Utilize TDOT's Highway System Access Manual for driveway spacing, median openings, and separation distances from signalized intersections.
 Start with all State Routes where the existing TDOT Highway System Access Manual has standing.
 Expand to other principal arterials, minor arterials, and major collectors.
 Create manual, access management requirements, and corridor management plans before new development impacts are felt.
 Work with land owners to voluntarily contribute in-kind contributions (ROW, Design, Etc) or require development fees for a proportionate fair share of improvement costs as development applications are approved.
-0-1 Years corridor with hi congestion, saf or new develop approvals.
-Implementation congestion, per and aesthetics management provides with state and leavest to the congestion of the c Target segments of suburban corridor with high rates of traffic congestion, safety incident history, or new development permit approvals.
+0-1 Years Target segments of suburban corridor with high rates of traffic congestion, safety incident history, or new development permit approvals.
 Improve traffic safety, congestion, pedestrian infrastructure and aesthetics by creating corridor management plans and agreements with state and local partners for high priority suburban corridors TDOT Highway Access Manual 1-5 Years 5.1.2 Rural Corridors Develop policy to maintain rural corridor character including setbacks and vegetative buffers for new subdivisions.
 All mapped Rural Corridor segments in the Conceptual Land Use and Place Type Maps and those designated in future map updates.
-Lumpkin Co, GA Agricultural Preservation Area - Setbacks 0-1 Years 5.1.3 Work with land owners at Center locations to facilitate development, including district/center specific plan, according to center principles and preferred uses.
+Lumpkin Co, GA Agricultural Preservation Area - Setbacks 0-1 Years Work with land owners at Center locations to facilitate development, including district/center specific plan, according to center principles and preferred uses.
 All designated center Place Types designated on current and future place type maps.
 0-1 Years 5.1.3 Centers Once approved, partner with developers to install and construct streets and streetscape elements in the form of direct participation or financing vehicles like business improvement districts.
 Focus joint development efforts on Village and Town Center areas with regional impacts.
 Expand to smaller centers where local governance and residents request implementation help and have previously participated in a small area plan.
 5 + Years